Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | Hours: 8 am – dusk daily | Entrance: Free

 West Fork Trail winds through the lush Oak Creek Canyon just outside of Downtown Sedona.
 This easy, mostly flat walking trail turned out to be an unexpected highlight of my trip because of the unique scenery.
-While most of Sedona is a beautiful desert, the water of Oak Creek makes the canyon a verdant oasis and I couldn’t get enough of the greenery contrasting with the red rock.

 Cathedral Rock

-Hike up to this monolithic red rock for breathtaking views of Sedona from above
+Hike up to this monolithic red rock for breathtaking views of Sedona from above.

 View from a distance of a man posing near the cliff next to Cathedral Rock in Sedona